douglasgreen/pagemaker/README.md

 This system can be integrated with a flexible selector-defining mechanism similar to Bootstrap's approach, proving most effective when selectors are applied specifically upon class application.
 Because class selectors are applied only on request, they don't conflict with the widget definitions.
 This can enable defining a global vocabulary of color terms, preferred fonts, or related styles for a particular site that can be shared between widgets or page containers.

+### How is PageMaker different from atomic CSS?
+Atomic CSS, characterized by its adjective-based selectors, stands in contrast to semantic CSS, which primarily utilizes noun-based selectors.
+The driving principle behind atomic CSS is backend redundancy reduction.
+When the same style feature is applied across multiple elements, atomic CSS avoids CSS bloat by reusing single-purpose classes rather than duplicating style declarations.
+Semantic CSS, on the other hand, aims at frontend simplicity, where a single class applied to an element encapsulates all its style features.

+Both these strategies come with their distinct advantages, and it's unnecessary to constrain your CSS selectors to one extreme: solely adjectives or nouns.

+PageMaker organizes CSS into top-level container widgets.
+This structure shouldn't contribute to HTML verbosity, given the possibility of using any selector type within the top-level container class, as it applies only to that specific widget.
+Both adjective-based and noun-based selectors can be employed inside the widget.

+While this setup may cause some CSS duplication if you want to share code between widgets, the benefits of independent widget modification arguably offset any such 'bloat'.
+Essentially, PageMaker embraces the strengths of both atomic and semantic CSS, providing a versatile, robust approach to web design.

 ### How is PageMaker different from SMACSS?
 Scalable and Modular Architecture for CSS (SMACSS) is a CSS organization scheme proposed by Jonathan Snook in 2011, bearing similarities to Object-oriented CSS (OOCSS) in terms of focusing primarily on CSS styling rather than project organization.
 Indeed, OOCSS served as one of the sources of inspiration for SMACSS.